 As explained above, hackers will target highly visible people in what’s known as spearphishing attacks to trick them into divulging sensitive information.
 Hackers can also use malicious software to infiltrate company networks and gain knowledge to help their phishing attacks appear authentic.

 Companies must identify and train highly visible people to be particularly aware of how cybercriminals act.
-They need clear and unequivocal guidance on identifying and avoiding potentially harmful correspondence and using passwords to safeguard themselves and their organization effectively.
+They need on identifying and avoiding potentially harmful correspondence and using passwords to safeguard themselves and their organization effectively.